-SILVERBACK is a six-part sci-fi thriller web series.
-Taking inspiration from comic books and the superhero genre, this series follows Dee, an ex-offender, as she investigates the mysterious death of her younger brother Arinze: a tech prodigy-turned-masked vigilante.
+SILVERBACK is a Black-led sci-fi thriller web series.
+Taking inspiration from comic books and the superhero genre, the series follows Dee, an ex-offender, as she investigates the mysterious death of her younger brother: a tech prodigy-turned-masked vigilante.
+With its London setting and Black creative team, the series presents a grounded and uniquely Black British look at the superhero genre.

 SILVERBACK is a comic book-inspired web series.
 With its London setting, Black creative team and female lead, the series intends to present a grounded & uniquely Black British look at superheroes and the science fiction genre.